Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 This article was written specifically for the Tony Robbins blog by talent strategy expert, Elatia Abate.

 Getting the right people in the door seems to be a perennial challenge for business owners and leaders.
 Common complaints – from Fortune 500s to early stage startups – center around how hard it is to find good people, the lack of effective recruitment strategies, and that there isn’t enough time to focus on it.

-The exciting news is that recruiting can be both simple and, more interestingly, it can support and drive your business growth.
-All it requires to move the people of your business to center stage is a mindset shift and a few simple recruitment strategies.
+The exciting news is that recruiting can be both simple and, more interestingly, it can support and drive your business growth when done correctly.
+All that’s required for successful recruiting strategies is to move the people of your business to center stage by simply shifting your mindset.